-During the outbreak, it’s very important to keep your home as squeaky as possible….but have you ever thought about the fitness benefits?
+During the outbreak, it’s very important to keep your home as squeaky clean as possible…. but have you ever thought about the fitness benefits?

-- Cleaning is a great workout, and can burn upto 190 calories on a tough job like scrubing away dirt and grime.
+- Cleaning is a great workout, and you can burn up to 190 calories on a tough job like scrubbing away dirt and grime.

-- stripping your bed sheets, doing the laundary and making you bed is great upper body workout.
+- Stripping your bed sheets, doing the laundry and making your bed is a great upper body workout.

-Getting fresh air is a huge part of a sucessful workout for some.
-Gardening is a great work out without realising you’ve been working out.
-It’s great for you bum, cos you’ll be doing plenty of squatting while your weeding.
+Getting fresh air is a huge part of a successful workout for some.
+Gardening is a great work out without realizing you’ve been working out.
+It’s great for your bum, cos you’ll be doing plenty of squatting while your weeding.
 So if you have a garden, why not keep it looking pretty during this time?

-Even pushing around a wheelbarrow, picking weeds, carrying water cans and tools are all great ways to tone your arms and shoudlers.
+Even pushing around a wheelbarrow, picking weeds, carrying water cans and tools are all great ways to tone your arms and sholdlers.

-Whether you’re a total beginner or expert, yoga is great for everyone.
-Also, you hardly need any space to be able to practise.
+Whether you’re a total beginner or an expert, yoga is great for everyone.
+Also, you hardly need any space to be able to practice.

 Once you’ve gotten into it, you’ll be feeling really zen!
 Yoga is great for anyone who is feeling anxious, as the need to focus on your breathing will transport your mind elsewhere.